getgauge/documentation/ide_support/intellij_idea.md

 ###Auto Completion
 Steps present in the current project can be listed by invoking the auto completion pop up `ctrl+space` after the '*'.
-After choosing a step, it gets inserted with parameters highlighted, you can press `tab` to cycle between the paramerters and edit them.
+After choosing a step, it gets inserted with parameters highlighted, you can press `tab` to cycle between the parameters and edit them.

 ![creation](intellij-screenshots/auto completion/completion.gif "step completion")